r3ps4J/tailwindcss-color-variables/README.md

 # How to use

-Install the plugin with your prefferred package manager:
+Install the plugin with your preferred package manager:

 ```
 npm install @r3ps4j/tailwindcss-color-variables --save-dev